mobify/mobify-code-style/copyright/README.md

 node copyright.js ../../some-project/bin/**/*.js
 ```

-This command would add the copyright header from `headers/copyright.js.txt` to all `.js` files in the  `some-project/bin` directory
+This command would add the copyright header from `headers/copyright-header.js` to all `.js` files in the  `some-project/bin` directory

 ## Lint Mode

-Passing the `--lint` flag to this tool will enable lint mode.
+Passing the `--fix` flag to this tool will disable lint mode.

 With lint mode enabled, the process will exit if any of the target directories contain files which do not have copyright headers.

+In fix mode, the tool will add the copyright headers to any targetted files.

 ### Developing